odyssomay/LispIndent/README.md

 2. Put the jar in the `jars` folder in your [settings directory](http://www.jedit.org/users-guide/settings-directory.html).
 3. Start jEdit.
 You might have to enable LispIndent in `Plugins->Plugin manager...`.

-When LispIndent has been installed, two new actions will be available in the menu `Plugins->LispIndent`.

-You probably want to bind each of these actions to a key.
-This can be done in `Utilities->Global Options...`.
+#### Optional

+4. Go to `Plugins->Plugin Options...`.
+Select `LispIndent`.
+Enable `Only use lisp indenting if the file name matches:`.
+5. Go to `Utilities->Global Options...`.
 Select `Shortcuts`.
 In the `Edit Shortcuts` drop-down list, choose `Plugin: LispIndent`.

-The most convenient way to use LispIndent, is to bind `LispIndent: Indent` to ctrl+i, and `LispIndent: Insert newline and indent` to enter.
+   Set `LispIndent: Insert newline and indent` to enter, and `LispIndent: Indent` to ctrl+i.

-This will override the default jEdit actions.
-Since you probably don't want to use LispIndent's indenting when you are editing a non-lisp file, you should enable the option `Only use lisp indenting if the file name matches:` in `Plugins->Plugin Options...` (select LispIndent).
+If you don't use enter and ctrl+i in step 5, you don't have to do step 4.

+If you only want to use LispIndent occasionally, indenting can be done from the menu in `Plugins->LispIndent`.

 ### License